Terraforming of Venus

-Artist's conception of a terraformed Venus.
-The cloud formations are depicted assuming the planet's rotation has not been accelerated.

 The terraforming of Venus is the hypothetical planetary engineering procedure that would transform Venus from a planet hostile to life to one that could sustainably host humans and other lifeforms free of protection or mediation.

-Necessary adjustments to the existing environment of Venus to support human life would require changes including the reduction of the planet's surface temperature of 737 K and the elimination of most of the planet's dense 9.2 MPa carbon dioxide and sulfur dioxide atmosphere via removal or conversion to some other form, alongside the addition of breathable oxygen to the atmosphere.
-These changes are closely interrelated, as Venus's extreme temperature is due to the high pressure of its dense atmosphere and the greenhouse effect.
+Necessary adjustments to the existing environment of Venus to support human life would require a reduction of the planet's surface temperature and a substantial elimination of the planet's dense atmosphere.

+At 737 K, the surface of Venus is above the melting point of lead.
+Meanwhile, its 9.2 MPa carbon dioxide and sulfur dioxide atmosphere is almost 100 times as dense as Earth's.
+These facts are closely interrelated, as Venus's extreme temperature is due to the high pressure of its dense atmosphere and the greenhouse effect.
+Terraforming would require the removal or conversion of the atmosphere to some other form, alongside the addition of breathable oxygen to the atmosphere.

 Proposals to modify the planet include "veiling" the planet from the sun, thus dropping the temperature low enough to condense or solidify carbon dioxide, which would then need to be removed or stored in some way.
+The rapid growth in carbon capture and storage since the beginning of the century presents another plausible catalyst to terraforming.